 In this set of activities, children learn that using less is a way of sharing resources.

-Begin by showing children a bowl of animal crackers.
+Begin by showing children a bucket of Legos, block, or other manipulative.
 Tell them that you will pass the bowl around and that everyone can take some.
-Before passing the bowl, talk about what would happen if the first two children took lots and lots of animal crackers?
-How can the group make sure there are crackers for everyone?
+Before passing the bowl, talk about what would happen if the first two children took many of the toys?
+How can the group make sure there are toys for everyone?
 Suggest that if everyone takes a little bit, there will be enough for all.
-Pass the bowl around and try it.
+Pass the bucket around and try it.
 How does it feel to share this way?

 Talk to the children about why sharing is important.
 What are ways children can share when there is just one of something, like a ball?
 What are ways to share things that can get used up, like popcorn or paper or glue?
 (Divide it up evenly or take a little bit, leaving some for others.)
 One way to share is to use less so there is enough for everyone.

 Invite children to be detectives looking for ways to use less in the classroom.
 Where might children look for clues?
 If they don’t think of it, point out that trash gives clues about how much we use.

 Collect trash for a week!
 Collecting the classroom trash for a day will give your group clues about ways to use less.
 Make two containers: label one Yucky Trash and one Clean Trash.
 Have children put clean trash (like paper, cardboard, and clean containers) in the clean trash can and “yucky” trash in the other.